 The design company Embroidery Library has a useful techniques section with photo and video tutorials on many topics, Helpful how-tos.

-Another design company, Anita Goodesign, has a sampler class of photo tutorials for many embroidery techniques, called Fundamental Curriculum and free on their recent DVDs.
-See below for an on-line class on this.
+Another design company, Anita Goodesign, has a book and digital design downloads for a course called Fundamental Curriculum.
 Register with them for many free pdf and video tutorials.